What is a CIO? Everything you need to know about the Chief Information Officer explained | ZDNet

 What does a CIO do?

 The CIO runs IT and the CIO changes IT.
-As much as they would like to spend less time in the IT department on day-to-day processes, many CIOs still need to keep an eye on the data centre to ensure systems and services are up and running.
+As much as they would like to spend less time in the IT department on day-to-day processes, many CIOs still need to keep an eye on the data centre to ensure systems and services are up and running as well as understanding technology trends.

 When something technical goes wrong at the weekend, it is likely to be the CIO who gets the call, even if someone else ultimately has the duty of fixing the problem.
 While the rest of the business talks about the importance of game-changing digital transformation, most CIOs recognise they will be judged first and foremost on their ability to do the basics right.
-A grand e-business strategy will fail if the CIO neglects to ensure that security or business continuity is taken seriously, for example.
+A grand e-business strategy will fail if the CIO neglects to ensure that cybersecurity or business continuity is taken seriously, for example.

-As a c-level executive, the CIO is responsible for setting the IT strategy and ensuring that this works with the broader business strategy.
+As a C-level executive, the CIO is responsible for setting the IT strategy and ensuring that this works with the broader business strategy.
 In many digital businesses the IT strategy will be the main element driving the business strategy.
 This means the CIO needs be able to understand the broader business requirements and which to prioritise through the use of technology.
 Another big role for the CIO is building and maintaining an effective and motivated team.

 When it comes to transformation, too many vendors think CIOs are focused on leading-edge technology.
 Yet the reality is that while IT leaders keep a watchful eye over hyped technologies, such as AI, VR and IoT, most are still trying to exploit technologies that are only now reaching the tipping point, such as cloud computing and big data analytics.
 So, while marketing folk talk about the need to disrupt or be disrupted, most CIOs are still concentrating on building the platform to enable digital change.